NithinKenMaran/Verilog-Projects/CPU - 8 bit/README.md

 }
 ```

-This, when tested with a simple testbench, gives this output:
+This, when tested with a simple testbench, gives the following output.
+Follow the changes in `r0` & `r1`, with the change in `pc` (Program Counter).

 ```
 Time: 0 | State: 0 | r0=x r1=x r2=x r3=x r4=x r5=x r6=x r7=x | pc = x